koorchik/LIVR/README.md

  * Added filter rules (remove, leave_only)
  * Add precision and scale support to "decimal" and "positive_decimal"
  * Add flags 'i' flag support to the "like" rule
+ * Introduces new syntax for "one_of" and "list_of" rules.
+(See "Syntax changes for 'one_of' and 'list_of' rules")
+ * Rules aliasing (with custom errors)

+## Syntax changes for 'one_of' and 'list_of' rules
+Old syntax {one_of: [['val1', 'val2']]} was hard to remember for many people.
+The idea was that list of allowed values should be passed as array reference.
+So, {one_of: [['val1', 'val2']]} becomes one_of(['val1', 'val2']) but it is not always clear for users.
+Therefore, it was decided to introduce a new syntax.
+Now you can write {one_of: ['val1', 'val2']} that becomes one_of('val1', 'val2').
+The main problem with it that you do not know how many arguments will be passed to 'one_of'.
+Moreover, you should support both syntaxes for backward compatibility (test suite contains tests for both cases).
+But it was decided that "one_of" and "list_of" rules can handle both syntaxes by themselves.

 ## TODO ##